United States win first Fed Cup title since 2000

 Vandeweghe has enjoyed the best season of her career to date in grand slams, reaching the semifinals at the Australian Open and the French Open.

-The 25-year-old had given the US a 2-1 lead in Minsk after defeating Sabalenka 7-6 6-1 in a singles match-up, but Sasnovich forced a decider by beating US Open champion Sloane Stephens 4-6 6-1 8-6 in a three-set epic,
+The 25-year-old had given the US a 2-1 lead in Minsk after defeating Sabalenka 7-6 6-1 in a singles match-up, but Sasnovich forced a decider by beating US Open champion Sloane Stephens 4-6 6-1 8-6 in a three-set epic.

 Stephens has now lost all six of her games since claiming her first grand slam.